BernardTsai/vnf-designer/README.md

 This model can be rendered with the help of jinja alike templates into any kind of desired output.
 The rendering capabilities can be extended by simply adding new templates into templates.js.

-A model of a 5G core VNF is provided as an example.
+A model of a demo solution is provided as an example.

 For further questions please contact: bernard@tsai.eu